agis/spawn/README.md

 4) shutting the server down
 5) verify everything went OK (server was closed cleanly etc.)

-This package makes this process easy to do from within the tests of the server.
+This package aims to simplify this process.